Sofie is a 13 year, 6-month-old bilingual English-Spanish speaking female.

 From birth until she was 7, Sofie reportedly heard Puerto Rican Spanish, Puerto Rican English, African American English, and American English.
 Sofie herself said that her biological family spoke both English and Spanish.
 Sofie went to school in the nearby large city, where her peers also spoke those languages and dialects.
 She and her sister were placed in homes where the families were Puerto Rican and depending on the foster family spoke SAE, Puerto Rican English, Puerto Rican Spanish, and African American English.

 When Sofie and her sister came to live with her adoptive family, the only dialect her parents spoke was Standard American English (SAE).
-Her mother believes that a significant amount of African American English and Puerto Rican English and Puerto Rican Spanish was spoken at school by Sofie’s peers and teachers in her fourth grade school.
+Her mother believes that a significant amount of African American English, Puerto Rican English, and Puerto Rican Spanish was spoken at school by Sofie’s peers and teachers in her fourth-grade school.
 At Sofie’s current school, SAE is the dialect of her teachers and peers.